orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

+Not traversal, but collapse of local connectivity to determine "next" steps.

+---

 <Section head="Introduction">
   This thing is, in essence, a language to understand inconsistencies.
 A conceptual framework to make sense of ambiguity: A story of how destructively confusing languages can be.
 Though to me, most importantly, it is here as infrastructure.
 Infrastructure for the design and implementation of a <Reference is="reference" index={referenceCounter()} reference={{link: _2024_02_ORBITMINES_AS_A_GAME_PROJECT.reference.link, title: "different category of (programming) interfaces"}} simple inline />.